naala89/apiopenstudio/src/wiki/developers/resources.md

 output
 ------

 Optional.
-If no output section is defined then GaterData will look for the Accept header to find the output type.
+If no output section is defined then ApiOpenStudio will look for the Accept header to find the output type.

 You can have multiple outputs defined, to allow you to return the process result in the response in an opinionated format and also to upload to remote locations or send in an email/s.